Doxuno

 GENERAL PROVISIONS

-Independent Contractor: The Service Provider is an independent contractor and not an employee, partner, or agent of the Client.
-Entire Agreement: This Agreement constitutes the entire agreement between the parties and supersedes all prior understandings.
+Entire Agreement: This Agreement constitutes the entire agreement between the parties and supersedes all prior understandings, whether written or oral.
 Amendment: No amendment shall be valid unless in writing signed by both parties.
-Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force.
-Electronic Execution: This Agreement may be executed electronically under applicable provincial electronic commerce legislation.
+Severability: If any provision is found unenforceable, the remaining provisions shall remain in full force and effect.
+No Waiver: A failure to enforce any provision is not a waiver of future enforcement.
+Assignment: Neither party may assign this Agreement without the other party's prior written consent, except to a successor in connection with a merger, reorganization, or sale of all or substantially all of its assets.
+Notices: Notices shall be in writing and effective when received at the addresses or email addresses set out above.
+Electronic Execution: This Agreement may be executed electronically and in counterparts, each of which shall be deemed an original, under the applicable provincial electronic commerce legislation.

 CLIENT